 These side effects are usually mild.

 People who take proton pump inhibitor (PPI) medicines at high doses for a long period of time (1 year or longer) may have

 an increased risk of fractures of the hip, wrist, or spine.

 Tell your doctor immediately if you notice any of the following:

 signs of frequent infections such as fever, severe chills, sore throat or mouth ulcers.

-If any of the following happen, tell your doctor immediately or do not take your next dose of PRABEZ if you experience:
+Tell your doctor immediately and do not take your next dose of PRABEZ if you experience:

 signs of allergy such as skin rash, reddening, blisters or itching, swelling of the face, lips or other parts of the body,